grigio/vim-sublime/README.md

 *vim-sublime* includes [Vundle](https://github.com/gmarik/vundle) package manager and some external plugins.

-The shortcuts should work in vim (terminal) on Linux, Mac OS X and Windows (I'm joking, I don't know).
+The shortcuts should work in vim (terminal with 256 colors) on Linux, Mac OS X and Windows (I'm joking, I don't know).

 *Everywhere*